moxar/xload/README.md

 ## Motivation

 Request caching and buffering is a common requirement in backend development.
 As an example, GraphQL performance enhances a lot when the incomming request uses those two mechanism.

 [dataloader](https://github.com/vektah/dataloaden) proposes an implementation that generates code to handle both issues.
-However, I found that the implementation has limits:
-* it has no native use of request context, though a workaround exists in the FAQ
-* it does not distinguises caching and buffering.
+However, the implementation does not distinguises caching and buffering.
 Some requests cannot be cached but can be buffered, and vice versa.
-With dataloaden, you cannot do one without the other.

-This package (aims to) provide both logics in an independant, yet combinable way.
+This package (aims to) provide both features in an independant, yet combinable way.

 ### SQL demonstration
 ```SQL